DA | EN | DE | FR | ES

 • Less oxygen = flat taste

-• Greater risk of limescale deposits
+• Greater risk of lime deposits

 • Possibility of buildup of impurities, especially if the kettle is not cleaned regularly